where words come from

 A. From its rather obvious resemblance to Aptenodytes Tuxidoa, the tuxedo penguin.

-B. Coined by Mark Twain, who once ridiculed formalware as "tucksied and tailored."
+B. Coined by Mark Twain, who once ridiculed formalware as "tucksied & tailored."

-D. Worldwide wedding wear made its 1886 debut in Tuxedo Park, upstate New York.
+D. This worldwide wedding wear made its 1886 debut in Tuxedo Park, upstate NY

 a woman's nightgown or camisole, often of soft or delicate fabric